trucane/Sprint-Challenge--Advanced-CSS/README.md

 * [ ] Create a fixed navigation and add some opacity to the background

 * [ ] Create a form that would allow someone to sign up for a Spacewalkers Magazine subscription

+1. Adaptive design uses predescribed layouts to fit the device.
+Responsive is fluid and layout adapts as the screen is resized.

+2. Mobile first means you design from a mobile device (small screen)  perspective.
+Desktop first means you design from a large screen perspective.

+3. 62.5% of 16px = 10px.
+This means the browsers default setting will now be at 10px.
+That will now make 1.6rem = 16px;

+4. Preprocessing is a language used to decode css inabling programmers to use logic in their css such as nesting, mixins, and variables.

+5. Favorite concept "Parametric Mixins".
+Concept most trouble... file location, meaning.. using separate less files for diffrent sections of the html document and keeping up with "where" to put "what"